Tevin-Isaac/Tripping/README.md

 JAVA

 ## REQUIREMENTS
-Create a database project with Database for your User Logins Generate your own personal google API with Google Cloud Platform User restrictions on your API and enable it to search for Maps and Places
+* Create a database project with Database for your User Logins
+* Generate your own personal google API with Google Cloud Platform
+* Set restrictions on your API and enable it to search for Maps and Places

 ## Known Bugs
 There might be errors in layout files but the app will still run.